TitanPlayz100/pseudohuman/README.md

 - [ ] add anon accounts

 # Changelog
+## 9/1
+- refactored game logic to fix odd connection issues and make it look cleaner
+- also made disconnecting work properly

 ## 6/1
 - fixed being able to navigate to pages you are not meant to go to
 - fixed question not being displayed properly